meilisearch/specifications/text/0060-tasks-api.md

 - Add dedicated task type names modifying a sub-setting. e.g. `SearchableAttributesUpdate`.
 - Add an archived state for old `tasks`.
 - Add the `API Key` identity that added a `task`.
+- Make dump import visible as a task.